Last Updated on November 8, 2023 by Maryam Siddiqui

-However, the minimum wage in South Africa is approximately €212 per month, while in Portugal it is €665.
+However, the minimum wage in South Africa in 2022 was approximately €200 (Rand 3,350) per month, while in Portugal, it was €705.
 Many South Africans see Portugal as a land with more opportunity and peace in which to live.

 India vs Portugal

-India’s minimum wage compared to Portugal is very low, approximately €44, which explains why so many Indians decide to come to work in Portugal or open new businesses.
+India’s minimum wage compared to Portugal is very low, approximately €70 (INR 5,700), which explains why so many Indians decide to work in Portugal or open new businesses.

 When are you planning to move to Portugal?